|

 Customs:

 Coloureds are involved in a wide range of society, sharing in the general modern culture of southern Africa.
 Many work as domestics or in the hotel industry.
 Some are farmers.
-The Cape Malay Coloureds are known for their crafts and woodworks, skills brought from Java and Malaysia and maintained in Africa.
-The Griqua were renowned as masters of the horse and herders.
+The Cape Malay Coloureds are known for their crafts and woodwork, skills brought from Java and Malaysia and maintained in Africa.
+The Griqua were herders and renowned as masters of the horse.
 Coloureds in Namibia are involved in business.

 Urban Coloureds are found in most areas.
 Some families and communities are English-speaking.
-Author Christopher Van Wyk has written an autobiogrpahy that presents helpful backgrounds into the social situation of Coloureds in the past and up through the transition to democracy since 1994.
-His book, Shirley, Goodness and Mercy: A Childhood Memoir, is an insighhtful resource on the plight of urban Coloureds.
+Author Christopher Van Wyk has written an autobiography that presents helpful backgrounds into the social situation of Coloureds in the past and up through the transition to democracy since 1994.
+His book, Shirley, Goodness and Mercy: A Childhood Memoir, is an insightful resource on the plight of urban Coloureds.

 Religion:

 The Cape Malay, a distinct group of peoples classified with the Coloured group, have retained the Islam of their Malay heritage.
 Most Malay are still Muslim.
-The Griqua and other Coloureds are mostly Christian, predominantly Dutch Reformed.
-This religious identity has strengthened their ties to the Afrikaners, though providing moral strength for their mild opposition to apartheid.
+The Encyclopedia Britannica notes: "A Muslim minority, the so-called Cape Malays, lived mostly in separate communities and married among themselves for religious reasons."
+The Griqua Independent Church, founded in 1920, is strong.
 Pentecostal churches have met a good reception among Coloureds in recent years.

 Christianity: